oat-sa/taohub-articles/forge/Bt26tag2.md

 Our benchmarks were achieved using a topology on our network as such:<br/>

-- One load balancer appliance (Varnish)<br/>
+- One load balancer appliance (Varnish)\
-- Two desktop computers acting as application servers with php-fpm (one high end with 8 cores-SSD, one mid end 4 cores)<br/>
+- Two desktop computers acting as application servers with php-fpm (one high end with 8 cores-SSD, one mid end 4 cores)\
 - One redis server . (a low end computer)

 ![](resources/bench1k.png)